As a crime victim, you may have concerns related to your housing needs. Maybe:

 If you live with someone who is abusing you, the landlord can remove the abuser from the property without evicting you.

-Victims of domestic violence have the right to cancel cable, cell, and landline telephone contracts without having to pay a cancellation fee.
-You must ask to terminate services in writing, and provide documentation within 6 months to prove your status as a victim of domestic violence.
-Documentation can include police report, orders of protection, and affidavits signed by a court employee, health care provider, domestic violence, social work, or rape crisis provider.
+Victims of domestic violence who own their home or rent have the right to cancel utility service, cable or satellite, internet, and cell and landline telephone contracts without having to pay a cancellation fee or penalty.
+You must ask to terminate services in writing attesting to your status as a victim of domestic violence.

 Federal Subsidized Housing